andrewpapa/andrewpapa.github.io/index.md

 within the groups of [David FitzPatrick](https://www.ed.ac.uk/mrc-human-genetics-unit/research/fitzpatrick-group) and [Catalina Vallejos](https://vallejosgroup.github.io/).

-I develop and apply machine learning methods to extract informative patterns from high-dimensional multi-omics datasets (bulk and single-cell), with the overarching goal of gaining a deeper understanding of the gene-regulatory mechanisms driving cellular-state transitions.
+I develop and apply machine learning, AI and statistical methods to single-cell omics, spatial transcriptomics and imaging datasets.
+In my current role I work with datasets generated across a number of cancer contexts, with the overarching goals of:

+ - gaining a mechanistic understanding of cellular transitions in cancer, particularly those associated with the onset of malignancy, poor prognoses and treatment evasion, and
+ - making robust, quantitative comparisons of preclinical models with human disease, with a specific focus on gene-expression programs and mouse models of cancer.

 During my time as an XDF, the biological focus of my work lay in the field of very early eye development, where I collaborated closely with wet-lab scientists to unpick the crucial molecular events required to